 - 1. Define a competitive equilibrium and the steady-state equilibrium. - 2.
 Can you apply the First Welfare Theorem to this competitive equilibrium?
 Carefully explain your answer. - 3.
-Can you apply the Second Welfare Theorem?
-Be specific about how you would decentralize the Pareto optimal allocations? - 4.
-Characterize the steady-state equilibrium and show that it is globally asymptotically stable. - 5.
-What is the effect of an increase in g on the equilibrium path? - 6.
-Suppose that the equilibrium involves $r^ < n$ .
+Characterize the steady-state equilibrium and show that it is globally asymptotically stable. - 4.
+What is the effect of an increase in g on the equilibrium path?

+- 5. Suppose that the equilibrium involves $r^ < n$ .
 Explain why the equilibrium is referred to as "dynamically inefficient" in this case.
-Show that an unfunded Social Security system can increase the welfare of all future generations. - 7.
+Show that an unfunded Social Security system can increase the welfare of all future generations. - 6.
 Show that if $r^ > n$ , then any unfunded Social Security system that increases the welfare of the current old generation must reduce the welfare of some future generation.